awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 To update an existing DB cluster to have IAM authentication, use the API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)\.
 Set the `EnableIAMDatabaseAuthentication` parameter to `true` to enable IAM authentication, or `false` to disable it\.

-If you are restoring a DB cluster, use one of the following API actions:
+If you are restoring a DB cluster, use one of the following API operations:
 + [RestoreDBClusterToPointInTime](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterToPointInTime.html)
 + [RestoreDBClusterFromSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterFromSnapshot.html)